Metro Transit (Madison)

-Metro Transit, formerly Madison Metro, operates bus services throughout the City of Madison, Wisconsin, United States and several of its suburbs, including Middleton, Fitchburg, Maple Bluff, Monona, Shorewood Hills, Sun Prairie, and Verona.
-System-wide, fixed route ridership was 9,514,620 in 2023.
-Metro Transit also provides supplemental transit services to Madison's high schools.
-These routes have been designed to provide additional services during peak school times.
-Metro Transit also serves the University of Wisconsin–Madison campus, Eagle Heights University apartments, and some off-campus residential areas, via routes 80, 81, 82, and 84.
-Campus routes are free of charge.
+Metro Transit, formerly Madison Metro, operates bus services throughout the city of Madison, Wisconsin, and several of its suburbs, including Middleton, Fitchburg, Maple Bluff, Monona, Shorewood Hills, Sun Prairie, and Verona.
+System-wide, fixed route ridership was over 12,300,000 in 2025.
+Metro Transit serves the University of Wisconsin–Madison campus, the university's Eagle Heights apartments, and some off-campus residential areas via routes 80, 81, 82, and 84, which are free of charge to students, faculty, employees, and visitors.
+Metro Transit also provides supplemental transit services to Madison's high schools when they are in session.

 History

 Bus service in Madison was originally owned by a private company.
-It was established in 1910 to serve parts of Madison that weren't served by streetcars.
+It was established in 1910 to serve parts of Madison that were not served by streetcars.
 In 1928, an ice storm heavily damaged the streetcar lines.
-The bus company replaced the streetcar lines with buses.After the company's revenues fell and the quality of service declined in the 1960s, the city agreed to purchase the Madison Bus Company, with the acquisition taking effect on May 1, 1970.
+The bus company replaced the streetcar lines with buses.
+After the company's revenues fell and the quality of service declined in the 1960s, the city agreed to purchase the Madison Bus Company, with the acquisition taking effect on May 1, 1970.